KirstyRD/Logically_Constrained_Pruning/README.md

 ## Run

-The file prune.sh roduces pruned models from the paper.
+The file prune.sh produces pruned models from the paper.
 Note that only one constraint is used here.
-Any constraint from [DL2](https://github.com/eth-sri/dl2) can be used instead.
-The file plot.sh plots results into graphs.
+Any constraint from [DL2](https://github.com/eth-sri/dl2) can be used instead by modifying the --constraint parameter.
+The file plot.sh plots all graphs found in the paper e.g. the following figures; Prediction accuracy, robustess and deterioration of ResNet50 on CIFAR-100 with Global Robustness constrant and FGSM sampling ([Casadio et al [3]](https://github.com/aisec-private/training-with-constraints).)

 <p float="left">